-An interview for new families will be arranged with the principal to review the student"s academic and conduct records as well as the other documentation required for admission.
+An interview for new families will be arranged with the principal to review the students academic and conduct records as well as the other documentation required for admission.
 If it is determined that St. Joan of Arc School is able to meet the educational needs of the student, the student will be accepted when all of the information is complete.
-In certain cases, students may be accepted on a probationary basis.
+All students transferring into grades 1-8 are accepted on a probationary period from the first day of school through September 30.
+During this probationary period, students may not amass 30 demerits; families of students amassing 30 demerits during this time period will be asked to unenroll their student from St. Joan of Arc (or expulsion proceeds will be initiated).